babacoders/openusm/README.md

 # Highlights

+- OpenUSM is a suite of open source tools/scripts which purely uses Redfish API to perform Server Management tasks using Docker containers.
-- USM is bundled as Docker Images which is lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
+- OpenUSM can be bundled as Docker Images which is lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
 Hence, no need of host dependencies packages
-- USM is an out-of-band system management solution purely based on Redfish API Interface.
+- OpenUSM is an out-of-band system management solution purely based on Redfish API Interface.
 - It is a platform agnostic solution(can be run from laptop, server or cloud) and works on any of Linux or Windows platform with Docker Engine running on top of it.

 # Value Proposition

-- USM architecture can scale both vertically & horizontally
+- OpenUSM architecture can scale both vertically & horizontally
-- USM architecture can be easy integrated and extended with 3rd party open source tools.(example - the choice of InfluxDB instead of Prometheus as monitoring tool, using 3rd Party logging tool instead of ELK stack etc.)
+- OpenUSM architecture can be easy integrated and extended with 3rd party open source tools.(example - the choice of InfluxDB instead of Prometheus as monitoring tool, using 3rd Party logging tool instead of ELK stack etc.)
-- USM bundle can be built and customized by the customer based on their own needs and holds a plug-and-play components and functionalities.
+- OpenUSM bundle can be built and customized by anyone based on the needs and holds a plug-and-play components and functionalities.
+- OpenUSM can easily be integrated with Chef/Ansible/Puppet for automating the Server Management tasks/operations.

 # Architecture

 ![alt text](https://github.com/openusm/openusm/blob/master/images/how_openusm_works.png)

 # How openUSM works?

+OpenUSM uses "Container-Per-Server(CPS)" model.
+For each server management tasks, there are Python-scripts which when executed builds and run Docker containers, uses Redfish API to communicate directly with Dell iDRAC, collects iDRAC/LC logs and pushes it to ELK(Elasticsearch, Logstash & Kibana) stack for further log analysis.For n-number of Dell Servers, the overall iDRAC/LC logs gets collected to centralized ELK stack which again runs as Microservices inside Docker containers.
+One can easily see iDRAC logs under Kibana UI.
+OpenUSM uses Prometheus Stack for monitoring System components like GPU/CPU monitoring using NVIDIA-DOCKER & Node Exporter.

 ![alt text](https://github.com/openusm/openusm/blob/master/images/openusm_architecture.png)